rooklift/halite2_rush_theory/README.md

 * 9610 were not challenges.
 * Out of those 9610, exactly 3779 were 2 player games.
-* Out of those 3779, exactly 1258 were rushes.
+* Out of those 3779, exactly 1258 were rushes (defined as < 10 ships produced).

 My win/loss record in those games was **1039-219**.